jcainuk/Brew-Haven-Tea-Co/README.md

 - **HTML5**: Semantic markup for structuring the website content.
 - **CSS3**: Styling the website to create visually appealing layouts and designs.
 Please note that I used floats to make the layout in order to learn about them.
-- **JavaScript**: Adding interactivity and dynamic elements to enhance create the side menu.
+- **JavaScript**: Adding interactivity and dynamic elements to enhance and create the side menu.
 - **FontAwesome**: Icon library for adding scalable vector icons to the website.
 - **Formspree**: A free API solution to collect form data from front end code.